LEE KLINGER LESSER

 When Alan Watts, a popular Zen teacher discovered Sensory Awareness, he described it as “The Living Zen”.
 He and Charlotte began to lead workshops and seminars together.
 In a talk about the work of Charlotte Selver over radio station KPFA in San Francisco in 1961, Watts also called it “the art of Taoism, the art that is called in Chinese 'wu-wei,' or non-interference with the Tao.
 That is to say, with the course of nature...
 It seems very necessary for us to learn... to trust what Elsa Gindler and Charlotte Selver used to call one's own 'inner,' to be both intelligent and sensitive, to be, temporarily at least, silent before the subtle movements of nature, to study them better and work, with the grain of the world instead of against it.”

-These connections are almost taken for granted in 2007: the relationship of mindfulness of the body, eastern practice, and psychology and health.
+These connections are almost taken for granted now: the relationship of mindfulness of the body, eastern practice, and psychology and health.
 Many, many practices traverse this path.
 Charlotte Selver was one of the original pioneers who opened these understandings and connections.
 In 1950 she introduced Sensory Awareness at the New School for Social Research in New York, and in 1963 at the Esalen Institute in California.
 These were the first courses at either of these influential institutions in "body-awareness" and "non-verbal experience."
 Over the past five decades somatic and eastern practices have become “mainstream” yet the need for this work is still critical in our society.
 As Hanna describes the focus of somatic work, he says “it points simultaneously toward the healing of mind, the healing of body, and the healing of society... the three are inseparable" (Hanna, 1979, p.8).